Search for Dark Particles in $K^0_L \to \gamma X$ at the KOTO Experiment

 \autoref{tab:summary-syst-ses} summarizes the systematic uncertainties in the SES calculation arising from $\left(a\right)$ the veto cuts, $\left(b\right)$ the kinematic cuts for $\kppp$, $\left(c\right)$ the kinematic cuts for $\ksig$, $\left(d\right)$ the neutron cuts for $\ksig$, $\left(e\right)$ the $K_L^0$ momentum spectrum, $\left(f\right)$ the trigger effects, and $\left(g\right)$ Branching ratio of $\kppp$.
 Uncertainties $\left(a\right)$, $\left(b\right)$, and $\left(c\right)$ were derived from discrepancies in acceptance between data and MC for individual selection cuts, with percentage differences combined in quadrature.
 The dominant contribution came from source $\left(a\right)$ ($6.6\%$).
 For $\kppp$, the uncertainty was obtained by direct comparison of data and MC, while for $\ksig$ it was evaluated from differences in the photon spectrum of $\kgg$ data and MC.
 The uncertainty $\left(d\right)$ accounted for the photon acceptance of the aforementioned three neutron-selection cuts and was estimated similarly from comparisons between photons in $\kgg$ data and MC.
 The uncertainty $\left(e\right)$ was estimated from the difference between the $K_L^0$ momentum spectra in data and MC.
 The trigger-related uncertainty $\left(f\right)$ was evaluated using data samples collected with looser L1 cuts and without L2 selections.
 The uncertainty $\left(g\right)$ in the branching ratio of $\kppp$ was taken from~\cite{pdg}.

 \textit{Conclusions~} After finalizing the selection criteria, the signal region was unblinded, revealing 13 events in the signal region, as shown in \autoref{fig:openbox}.
 This observation was consistent with the expected background of $12.66 \pm 4.42_{\text{stat.}} \pm 2.13_{\text{syst.}}$, and no evidence for $\ksig$ was found.
 With the uncertainties in the background estimation incorporated, an upper limit on the number of $\ksig$ candidates at the $90\%$ confidence level (C.L.) was determined to be 11.9 events using the Feldman-Cousins method~\cite{Feldman1998}.
+This result was primarily limited by uncertainties in the background estimation; therefore, collecting a substantially larger physics dataset would not have meaningfully improved the final upper limit.
 Upper limits on the branching ratio of $\ksig$ were derived for different masses of $X$ in the range 0--425 MeV/$c^2$.
 For massless $X$, the upper limit on the branching ratio was set to be $3.4 \times 10^{-7}$ at the $90\%$ C.L., while for massive $X$, the $90\%$ C.L. upper limits ranged from $3.4\times10^{-7}$ at $m_X=25~\text{MeV}/c^2$ to $8.0\times10^{-3}$ at $m_X=425~\text{MeV}/c^2$, as shown in \autoref{fig:massive}.

-This analysis set upper limits on the branching ratio of $\ksig$, a decay with minimal kinematic constraints, demonstrating KOTO’s precise understanding and control of its experimental environment.
-However, the sensitivity of this search was primarily limited by background levels.
-While collecting additional data could improve statistical uncertainties, significant improvements would require enhanced techniques for background suppression.